SupaxInc/data-structure-and-algorithms/README.md

         - **Overall**: O(Elog⁡E)
     - Space Complexity: O(E)

-    **Solution:** Create the graph and sort the adjacency list so that the edges of each destination (vertex) is in lexical order.
-After that, DFS and backtrack to get results (Visit, Explore, Un Visit)
+    **Solution:**

+    - Create an adjacency list graph.
+    - When creating the graph, the graph will be pushing to the list (min heap).
+    - Trigger a post order DFS (visit all children vertices then process them),
+        - For each node, heap pop so we grab nodes in the adjacency list in lexical order
+    - Process the node after visiting all children
+        - Add it to a queue using append left (added to left of array) instead of push (added to end of array) so that its in reverse order

     ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/f87cabf2-8d22-410c-bb4c-b00e5c7c3bac/b35e3516-36af-4271-852b-59c815ef1dac/Untitled.png)

     **Unique uses:**

     - Uses a while loop in DFS traversal of graph to traverse through all nodes instead of for loop
-        - Allows us to heap pop the nodes rather than a for loop to that just iterates through the list in order
+        - Allows us to heap pop the nodes rather than a for loop that just iterates through the list in order
     - Backtracks by exploring as deep possible first then when we explore it, we add it to the queue result that adds it in reverse order
-        - Similar to post order traversal
+        - Uses post order traversal

 ## 778 - Swim in Rising Water (Advanced)